datacenter/aci-monitoring-stack/docs/demo-environment.md

 - BGP Advertised/Received Paths: For every BGP peering we display the number of paths received/advertised
 - BGP Accepted Paths: Time series graph of **received** BGP prefixes

-### Vlans

-Display the APIC config for VLAN Pools and VMM Custom Trunk Ports in filterable tables.

 ## Loki backed Dashboards

 These dashboards are using `Loki` as data source meaning the data we are visualizing came from an ACI Syslog Message